Eye color: Blue

-There is no blue pigmentation either in the iris or in the vitreous body.
-Dissection reveals that the iris pigment epithelium is brownish black due to the presence of melanin.
+There is no intrinsically blue pigmentation either in the iris or in the vitreous body; in fact, a form of melanin that would produce a blue coloration does not currently exist in the bodies of most mammals.
+Rather, blue eyes result from structural color in combination with certain concentrations of non-blue pigments.
+The iris pigment epithelium is brownish black due to the presence of melanin.
 Unlike brown eyes, blue eyes have low concentrations of melanin in the stroma of the iris, which lies in front of the dark epithelium.
 Longer wavelengths of light tend to be absorbed by the dark underlying epithelium, while shorter wavelengths are reflected and undergo Rayleigh scattering in the turbid medium of the stroma.
 This is the same scattering that accounts for the blue appearance of the sky.
 The result is a "Tyndall blue" structural color that varies with external lighting conditions.